freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 ### 8. Dividends

 * "Current year interim dividend paid" should equal "Dividends Paid" on the FA P+L.
+* In [2014/15 I was able to arrive at the figures using FreeAgent's Trial Balance data][trial-balance-2014-15].

 ### 9. Reserves